turingschool/backend-curriculum-site/module4/success.md

 ### Career Development

-The Career Development segment is made up of several pieces, most of which are to be submitted by **9AM on Monday of Week 6** unless otherwise noted though it is suggested that you send them earlier if possible.
+The Career Development segment is made up of several pieces, all of which are to be submitted by **9AM on Monday of Week 5** unless otherwise noted though it is suggested that you send them earlier if possible.
 All deliverables except for your Census account check should be submitted in the [Career Development deliverables submissions folder](https://github.com/turingschool/career-development-curriculum/tree/master/deliverable_submissions).

-*   Summaries of at least 6 "cold outreach" contacts.
-You are asked to submit the summaries by **Monday of week 5** and follow these [guidelines](https://github.com/turingschool/career-development-curriculum/blob/master/module_four/cold_outreach_deliverable_guidelines.md)
+*   Cold Outreach & Networking: For this deliverable, you have 3 options to choose from - you can find them listed [here](https://github.com/turingschool/career-development-curriculum/blob/master/module_four/cold_outreach_ii.md).
+To fulfill the deliverable requirement, you only need to submit documentation of 1 option although you're absolutely encouraged to do more than one.
 *   Add two projects to your Turing portfolio and add a link to your Turing portfolio.
 *   Document practice interview participation using these [guidelines](https://github.com/turingschool/career-development-curriculum/blob/master/module_four/interview_practice_reflection_guidelines.md).
 *   Complete action plan for the post-grad job search [here](https://github.com/turingschool/career-development-curriculum/blob/master/module_four/post_grad_plan.md).